Naoki-Tani/programming_lecture_kyoto_univ/README.md

 6. Tutorial 2: Ruturn to schooling (May 10)

-7. Tutorial 3: Basic numerical methods(May 24)
+7. Tutorial 3: Basic numerical methods (May 24)

-8. Special lecture made by a staff of the Ministry of Finance (May 24)
+8. Special lecture made by K. Shonaka (Director for Public Finance, Wakayama Prefecture) (May 24)

 9. Mini exam (open-book) and comments (Jun.
 7)